davidkuhta/fuentes/README.md

 ## Installation

-  1. Add fuentes to your list of dependencies in `mix.exs`:
+  1. Add :fuentes to your list of dependencies in `mix.exs`:

         def deps do
-          [{:fuentes, "~> 0.0.1"}]
+          [{:fuentes, "~> 0.0.3"}]
         end

-  2. Ensure fuentes is started before your application:
+  2. Ensure :fuentes is started before your application:

         def application do
           [applications: [:fuentes]]